Art & Design

-The museum itself is a wide-open space with a spacious lobby, a huge atrium, and a great Italian restaurant.
+The museum has a spacious lobby with a view of Shukkeien Garden, and a nice Italian restaurant.

 How to Get There

-The museum is a 10-minute walk from Hiroshima Station, or you can take the streetcar to Hiroden Shukkeien-Mae Station, which is just a few minutes' walk away from the main entrance.
+The museum is a 10-minute walk from Hiroshima Station, or you can take the streetcar to Hiroden Shukkeien-Mae Station to arrive at the museum entrance.

 What's on display?